LarsMichelsen/pmatic/README.md

 * Edit scripts in your favorite editor, test on your workstation, deploy on another device, for example the CCU, later.
 * Code in a very beginner friendly language: Python.
+* Organize and control your scripts on the CCU using the pmatic manager

 ## Why pmatic?